 The action under consideration is a harvest strategy to govern the catch of groundfish in the GOA.
-The preferred alternative is the existing harvest strategy in which TACs fall within the range of ABCs recommended by the SSC.
+The preferred alternative (Alternative 2) is the existing harvest strategy in which TACs fall within the range of ABCs recommended by the SSC.
+However, as discussed below, NMFS also considered other alternatives.
 This action is taken in accordance with the FMP prepared by the Council pursuant to the Magnuson-Stevens Act.